Ledarium/ams/README.md

 * Updating and maintaining packages
 * ... and other cool stuff.

-Currently only backup feature is implemented.
+Currently backup and update feature is implemented.
 Maybe you want to help?

 ## Installation
 Clone this repo and you already rock.